zeroamps/zeroamps/README.md

 - ⚡ I use lots of various tools, that's the reason why I created my cheat sheet repository.
 See this [repository](https://github.com/zeroamps/tooling).
 - ⚡ For a project I created a Docker compose file for running WordPress locally.
 See this [repository](https://github.com/zeroamps/docker-wordpress).
 - ⚡ For a project I created a Docker compose file for running PostgreSQL with pgAdmin locally.
 See this [repository](https://github.com/zeroamps/docker-postgres).
+- ⚡ For a project I created a Docker compose file for running Elasticsearch with Kibana locally.
+See this [repository](https://github.com/zeroamps/docker-elasticsearch).
 - ⚡ I created this repository for studying OpenShift.
 See this [repository](https://github.com/zeroamps/open-shift).

 <!--